-The point of the comparison is to demonstrate how the higher initial priced product may prove to have the lower overall cost.
-For our simple example, the DLP unit’s initial cost was $2,000 more than the LCD unit.
+The comparison aims to demonstrate how the higher initial priced product may prove to have a lower overall cost.
+For our simple example, the DLP unit's initial cost was $2,000 more than the LCD unit.
 Considering the TCO per unit, the LCD projector costs $1,400 more than the DLP projector due to higher maintenance costs.
 And the more the projector gets used, the greater the difference in cost over the useful lifespan.

 As significant as the dollars can be, they may not always be the deciding factor.
-Consider the differences for functionality.
+Consider the differences in functionality.

 At the start, we mentioned the Sunset law.
 In this particular case, this is the defining issue.
-Apple laptops now come standard with a new “Display Port” output for the computer and many other PCs now use an HDMI port.
-This issue is huge because in January 2011, projectors will need HDMI to accomodate the Sunset laws.
-DVI ports on the LCD projector have a limited compatibility.
-Therefore, when the new FCC regulations go into effect, the LCD projector will probably need to be replaced in order to be compatible with the new laptop interfaces.
+Apple laptops now come standard with a new "Display Port" output for the computer, and many other PCs now use an HDMI port.
+This issue is huge because, in January 2011, projectors will need HDMI to accommodate the Sunset laws.
+DVI ports on the LCD projector have limited compatibility.
+Therefore, when the new FCC regulations go into effect, the LCD projector will probably need to be replaced to be compatible with the new laptop interfaces.

-By spending time developing a standard, these factors can be reviewed by either inhouse or contracted experts, and the staff that will be supporting the systems.
-Base line objectives (such as the video in the above example), initial cost savings, operational procedures and costs, and anticipated strategic changes that affect the decision are all considered when establishing your standard.
+By developing a standard, these factors can be reviewed by either in-house or contracted experts and the staff that will be supporting the systems.
+Baseline objectives (such as the video in the above example), initial cost savings, operational procedures and costs, and anticipated strategic changes that affect the decision are all considered when establishing your standard.

 by Allen Schulte, CTS